kk-engineer/low-level-design/lld_assignments/adapter/social_media/README.md

 ## Instructions
 1. Clone this repository to your local machine.
 2. Implement the Adapter pattern by creating adapter classes that implement the `SocialMediaAdapter` interface and adapt the APIs of different social media platforms.
-3. Run the provided test cases in the `SocialMediaAdapterTest` class to verify the correctness of your adapter pattern implementation.
+3. Run the provided test cases in the `TestSocialMediaAdapter` class to verify the correctness of your adapter pattern implementation.
 Make sure your adapters have the expected methods and interact with the platform APIs as required.

+`Important`: Use PyCharm IDE to run the test cases, else you may get the following error when you run the tests - `ImportError: attempted relative import with no known parent package`